Online Sorting and Translational Packing of Convex Polygons: Online packing

 We again partition $S$ into substrips and cover the boxes $B_1,B_2,\ldots$ with these, as shown in \cref{fig:Covering2}.
 We then get a strip packing algorithm $\A$ in $S$ in a similar way as in (a), and obtain a lower bound on the asymptotic competitive ratio of $\A^*$ in a similar way.

 \item Suppose there exists a $C$-competitive online algorithm $\A^*$ for \PerimeterPacking.
 We prove that this implies the existence of an algorithm for \SquarePacking{}$[1/160C^2]$, and it follows from (d) that $C=\Omega(\sqrt[4]{\log n/\log\log n})$.
 By \cref{thm:offline} (c), every set of convex polygons of diameter at most $1/10$ and total area at most $1/10$ can be packed in a $1\times 1$ square.
 Scaling by $1/4C$, we get that convex polygons of diameter at most $1/40C$ and total area at most $1/160C^2$ can be packed in a $1/4C\times 1/4C$-square.
 In particular, the same holds if we bound the diameters to be at most $1/160C^2$.
 Hence, such a set of polygons can be packed in a box of perimeter $1/C$.
-It follows that $\A^*$ will produce a packing with a convex hull of perimeter at most $1$.
-Therefore, the packing will be contained in the disk of radius $1/2$ centered at any corner of the first piece $P_1$, and in particular in the unit square centered at this corner.
+It follows that $\A^*$ will produce a packing with a bounding box of perimeter at most $1$.
+Therefore, the packing will be contained in the unit square centered at any corner of the first piece $P_1$.
 In other words, we have defined an algorithm for the problem \SquarePacking{}$[1/160C^2]$, and the claim follows.

 \item Consider an online algorithm $\A^*$ for packing a stream of pieces of diameter at most $\delta\in (0,1]$ into the unit square.
 For arbitrarily large values of $n$, we prove that there exists a stream of pieces of diameter at most $\delta$ and total area $O(\sqrt{\log\log n/\log n})$ that $\A^*$ cannot pack into the unit square.
-Let $d>0$ be a lower bound on the multiplicative constant hidden in the first $\Omega$-symbol of Corollary~\ref{cor:StripPackingScaled}.
-We use the same setup as in (b), just with a single box $B$, which is covered by the $c\mydef \lfloor \sqrt[4]{d^2\log n\log\log n}\rfloor$ first substrips of $S$.
-By Corollary~\ref{cor:StripPackingScaled}, there exists a stream $P_1,\ldots,P_n$ of pieces such that $\A$ produces a packing of width $\sqrt[4]{d^2\log n/\log\log n}$, so that $\A^*$ cannot fit the stream of $2$-extended pieces in $B$.
+Let $d>0$ be a lower bound on the multiplicative constant hidden in the $\Omega$-symbol of Corollary~\ref{cor:StripPacking}.
+We use the same setup as in (b), just with a single box $B$, which is covered by the $c\mydef \lfloor \sqrt[4]{d^2\log n/\log\log n}\rfloor$ first substrips of $S$.
+By Corollary~\ref{cor:StripPacking}, there exists a stream $P_1,\ldots,P_n$ of pieces such that $\A$ produces a packing of width $\sqrt[4]{d^2\log n/\log\log n}$, so that $\A^*$ cannot fit the stream $I^*$ of $2$-extended pieces in $B$.
 We may without loss of generality assume that $n$ is sufficiently large that $4/c\leq \delta$, so that the $2$-extended pieces have diameter at most $\delta$.
-The pieces have total area $O(1/c^2)=O(\sqrt{\log\log n/\log n})$, and the statement follows.\qedhere \end{enumerate} \end{proof}
+Each piece in $I^*$ has area $1/c^2n$, so the pieces have total area $1/c^2=O(\sqrt{\log\log n/\log n})$, and the statement follows.\qedhere \end{enumerate} \end{proof}